Coke's hartebeest: Adaptations to the desert environment

-The hot and dry environment of the Coke's hartebeest has led to the development of several thermoregulatory adaptations.
+The hot and dry environment of Coke's hartebeest has led to the development of several thermoregulatory adaptations.
 This species uses panting as a means of evaporative cooling that responds to skin temperature rather than core body temperature.
 Cutaneous water loss is limited through maintenance of a lower basal metabolic rate, which also aids in hartebeest water economy.
 Most desert animals maintain a lower metabolic rate in keeping with the low nutrient availability within their environments.
 For hartebeest, the metabolic response during the fasted state (when food has been digested and stored) leads to adaptations that aid in protein conservation.
-Furthermore, they have a low water turnover amount of 9-17 liters/kg per day, in comparison to other bovines of similar size, such as the eland, which has a turnover rate of 12.7 liters/kg per day.
-This helps the Coke's hartebeest limit its water expenditure in hot and arid habitats.
+Furthermore, they have a low water turnover amount of 9–17 liters/kg per day, in comparison to other bovines of similar size, such as the eland, which has a turnover rate of 12.7 liters/kg per day.
+This helps Coke's hartebeest limit its water expenditure in hot and arid habitats.